standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 # CIMPL 6.0 In-depth Tutorial
 _This is an extensive tutorial, meant to educate people about many different aspects of CIMPL.
 If you're looking for a quick introduction to CIMPL and SHR-CLI environment setup, try the [Hello World](cimpl6Tutorial_helloWorld.md).
-If you're looking for detailed guidance on CIMPL syntax, try the [CIMPL6 Language Reference documentation](cimpl6LanguageReference.md)._
+If you're looking for detailed guidance on CIMPL syntax, try the [CIMPL Language Reference documentation](cimpl6LanguageReference.md).
+The tooling is described in the [CIMPL Tooling Reference](cimpl6ToolingReference.md)._

 ***

-**Table Of Contents**
+## Table Of Contents

 [TOC]